John Albert Taylor: Background

 John Albert Taylor was born in Ogden, Utah to Albert and Gaylene Taylor, who separated during his infancy.
 He moved several times during his youth, including a move to Colorado at the age of nine, when he was told that his father had died.
 According to Taylor, he was raised in Florida, where he was abused as a child and became involved in drugs by his teens.
 Taylor stated that he did not get along with his stepfather, a Vietnam veteran, or his mother: "But she could never control me.
 My mother had a lot of animosity toward my father.
 They alienated me for a long time.
 I was the whipping post."
 At the age of 13, he stabbed his stepfather.
 According to court records, he repeatedly raped and sodomized his sister Laurie during his teens, and raped, and sodomized other young girls, and was committed to a sex offender program.
 In 1974, Taylor moved back to Ogden to live with his grandmother, but soon returned to Florida.

 In 1977, Taylor was arrested in Florida and charged with burglary and carrying a concealed weapon after he was caught with a stolen gun.
 He was convicted and imprisoned until December 1981, when he was released on parole.
 In March 1982, he was arrested in Fort Lauderdale, Florida for armed burglary, armed robbery, and sexual assault.
-He had been diagnosed at the age of 17 as "a remorseless pedophile."
+He had been characterized by medical personnel at the age of 17 as "a remorseless pedophile."
 He was acquitted of the charges in September 1982, but was sentenced to 15 additional years in prison for parole violations.
 In 1989, Taylor was released and departed for Utah to be with his sisters and biological father, who he discovered was still alive.

 Murder of Charla King

 At around 3:20 p.m. on June 23, 1989, Sherron King returned from work to her apartment in Washington Terrace, Utah to find the body of her daughter Charla in the bedroom with a nightgown wrapped around her head and panties stuffed in her mouth.
 After calling the police, she was instructed to perform cardiopulmonary resuscitation and discovered that Charla had been strangled to death with a telephone cord.
 Charla's foster grandmother Bertha Poster stated that she had dropped Charla off at the apartment at about 1:30 p.m. after visiting the mall.
-Charla had been planning to celebrate her 12th birthday at an amusement park on the next day.
+Charla had been planning to celebrate her 12th birthday at an amusement park the next day.
 Prosecutors believe that Taylor entered the house with intent on sexually molesting the girl.
 When she caught him in the house, prosecutors believe, he chased her into the bedroom, and placed her underwear in her mouth.
 He raped her, placed a nightgown over her head, and strangled her to death.